kartoza/sawps/docs/src/user/manual/explore/layers.md

 # Layers

-Welcome to the documentation for map layers avalable in application.
+Welcome to the documentation for map layers available in application.
 This document provides an overview of the map layers, how to access them, and how to interact with and customise their appearance.

 **Layers**